Billboard 200: History

 Billboard began an album chart in 1945.
-Initially only five positions long, the album chart was not published on a weekly basis, with weeks sometimes passing before it was updated.
-A biweekly (though with a few gaps), 15-position "Best-Selling Popular Albums" chart appeared in 1955.
-With the increase in album sales as the early 1950s format wars stabilized into market dominance by 45 RPM singles and long-playing 12-inch albums – and with 78 RPM record and long-playing 10-inch album sales decreasing dramatically – Billboard premiered a weekly "Best-Selling Popular Albums" chart on March 24, 1956.
+Initially, only five positions long, the album chart was not published on a weekly basis, with weeks sometimes passing before it was updated.
+A biweekly (though with a few gaps), 15-position Best-Selling Popular Albums chart appeared in 1955.
+With the increase in album sales as the early 1950s format wars stabilized into market dominance by 45 rpm singles and long-playing 12-inch albums – and with 78 rpm record and long-playing 10-inch album sales decreasing dramatically – Billboard premiered a weekly Best-Selling Popular Albums chart on March 24, 1956.
 The position count varied anywhere from 10 to 30 albums.
-The first no. 1 album on the new weekly list was Belafonte by Harry Belafonte.
-The chart was renamed "Best-Selling Pop Albums" later in 1956, and then "Best-Selling Pop LPs" in 1957.
+The first number one album on the new weekly list was Belafonte by Harry Belafonte.
+The chart was renamed Best-Selling Pop Albums later in 1956, and then Best-Selling Pop LPs in 1957.

-Beginning on May 25, 1959, Billboard split the ranking into two charts: "Best-Selling Stereophonic LPs" for stereo albums (30 positions) and "Best-Selling Monophonic LPs" for mono albums (50 positions).
-These were renamed "Stereo Action Charts" (30 positions) and "Mono Action Charts" (40 positions), respectively, in 1960.
-In January 1961, they became "Action Albums – Stereophonic" (15 positions) and "Action Albums – Monophonic" (25 positions), and three months later, they became "Top LPs – Stereo" (50 positions) and "Top LPs – Monaural" (150 positions).
+Beginning on May 25, 1959, Billboard split the ranking into two charts: Best-Selling Stereophonic LPs for stereo albums (30 positions) and Best-Selling Monophonic LPs for mono albums (50 positions).
+These were renamed Stereo Action Charts (30 positions) and Mono Action Charts (40 positions), respectively, in 1960.
+In January 1961, they became Action Albums – Stereophonic (15 positions) and Action Albums – Monophonic (25 positions), and three months later, they became Top LPs – Stereo (50 positions) and Top LPs – Monaural (150 positions).

-On August 17, 1963, the stereo and mono charts were combined into a 150-position chart called "Top LPs".
+On August 17, 1963, the stereo and mono charts were combined into a 150-position chart called Top LPs.
 On April 1, 1967, the chart was expanded to 175 positions, and then finally to 200 positions on May 13, 1967.
-In February 1972, the album chart's title was changed to "Top LPs & Tape"; in 1984, it was retitled "Top 200 Albums"; in 1985, it was retitled again to "Top Pop Albums"; in 1991, it became the "Billboard 200 Top Albums"; and it was given its current title of the "Billboard 200" on March 14, 1992.
+In February 1972, the album chart's title was changed to Top LPs & Tapes; in 1984, it was retitled Top 200 Albums; in 1985, it was retitled again to Top Pop Albums; in 1991, it became the Billboard 200 Top Albums; and it was given its current title of the Billboard 200 on March 14, 1992.

-From the end of 1970 to 1985, Billboard also printed a "Bubbling Under the Top LPs" albums chart paired with the "Bubbling Under the Hot 100" singles chart, which listed albums that had not yet charted on what was then the "Top LPs & Tape" chart.